TheHumbleJester/alliage/README.md

 You might have noticed, in the previous, examples that you receive an `args` variable as first argument.
 This variable is an instance of the `Arguments` class and has the following methods:

 - `get(name: string): boolean|number|string`: Returns the value of a parsed argument.
 At this level you only have access to the `"script"` argument which correspond to what script is running (`"install"`, `"build"` or `"run"`).
 - `getRemainingArgs(): string[]`: Retuns the list of the arguments that wasn't expected by the initial command.
-That actually the part that could interest you to build your own CLI.
+That's actually the part that could interest you to build your own CLI.
 - `getCommand(): string`: Simply returns the command that has been executed.
 - `getParent(): Argument`: Returns the `Argument` instance from which this instance as been parsed.